Henrietta Russell, Duchess of Bedford: Marriage and issue

 Her husband died on 13 June 2003 aged 63 as the result of a stroke.
+As with other ranks of nobility, she retains her late husbands title.
 They had already handed over control of Woburn Abbey to their eldest son Andrew, then Lord Howland, in 2001.
+She only became officially "Dowager Duchess" after the death of her stepmother-in-law, Nicole Russell, Duchess of Bedford, in 2012.

 Since her husband's death, Henrietta, Duchess of Bedford has lived primarily in New Zealand, where she raises horses and has homes in Matamata, Central Otago, and Auckland.

 Media appearances

 As Henrietta Tiarks, she made four appearances on the BBC television record review series Juke Box Jury in 1960.
 As Marchioness of Tavistock, she made one more appearance on Juke Box Jury in 1964, and other television appearances included Call My Bluff and Crufts.

 The Duke and Duchess appeared in three series of the BBC Two reality television programme Country House, screened from 1999 to 2002 detailing daily life at Woburn Abbey, the Bedfords' ancestral home in Bedfordshire, England.

 Her autobiography, Chance to Live, was published in 1991, and she appeared as a castaway on the BBC Radio programme Desert Island Discs on 3 May 1992.

 The 11th Duke of Bedford gifted Himalayan tahr to the New Zealand government in 1903 and 1909.
 Himalayan tahr are near-threatened in their native India and Nepal, but are so numerous in New Zealand's Southern Alps that they are hunted recreationally.
 A statue of a Himalayan tahr was unveiled in May 2014 at Lake Pukaki and dedicated by the Dowager Duchess of Bedford.